Harvey Wiley Corbett: Legacy

-Later, Corbett shaped the course of architecture by heading the architectural committee of the 1933 World's Fair (the "Century of Progress" exhibition) in Chicago.
+Corbett shaped the course of architecture by heading the architectural committee of the 1933 World's Fair in Chicago.
 He was also chairman of the advisory committee of architects that created the theme for the modernistic 1939 New York World's Fair.
 Both fairs were influential examples of modern architecture.

-Because of his work in America and England, Harvey Corbett was simultaneously a fellow of the American Institute of Architects and the Royal Institute of British Architects.
+Corbett was simultaneously a fellow of the American Institute of Architects and the Royal Institute of British Architects.
 One month before his death, the New York Chapter of the American Institute of Architects granted him their annual award for career achievement.
 In 1926, he was elected into the National Academy of Design as an Associate Academician, and became a full Academician in 1930.

-Today, Corbett's papers are contained within the collection of the Avery Architectural and Fine Arts Library at Columbia University.
+Corbett's papers are contained within the collection of the Avery Architectural and Fine Arts Library at Columbia University.